syphon-lang/syphon/docs/builtins/math.md

 - sin

-Gives you the sine of an angle measured in radians
+Gives you the sine of an angle

 ```
 math.sin(180) # -0.8011526357338304